an immersion in creative computing for K12 teachers, parents, and technology integrators

 Workshop Leaders

-The hosts for the In-Person Logo Summer Institute will be
+Your hosts and facilitators for the 2024 Logo Summer Institute are

 We emphasize software and hardware that is accessible, broadly useful, and well-supported.